 However, the cause of most common lawn diseases begins with a fungus (singular for fungi).
 In fact, fungi are tiny plants which cannot produce their food supply and depend on a host for their food.

-When a fungus finds its home in a lawn, the “fungi” stick their microscopic feeder tubes into the blades of grass.
+When a fungal disease finds its home in a lawn, the “fungi” stick their microscopic feeder tubes into the leaf blades of grass.

 If the conditions and food supply are right, more fungi are produced at an explosive rate, and in no time at all they will suck the life out of the grass, killing it.